 Baggage and Weight Allowance

 Since policies vary, contact your airline to find out what specific regulations apply to you.
-As a general rule of thumb, suitcases should not weigh more than 55 lbs.
+As a general rule of thumb, suitcases should not weigh more than 50 Ibs.
 Airlines usually allow two checked bags and one carry-on for international flights, but it is important to confirm this before you arrive at the airport.
 If you have connecting flights on a different airline, please be aware that their policies may differ.
 Label your bags clearly with your name and address, and be sure to put this information somewhere inside your bag as well.
-REFER TO YOUR TRAVEL AGENT/AIRLINE REGARDING UPDATED LUGGAGE REQUIREMENTS.
+Refer to your airline for the must up-to-date travel requirements.

 Try to pack light!
 Remember that you will have to carry your luggage yourself.
 Porters are usually not available in railway stations and help is usually not offered on the public transportation system.
 If you have not yet bought a suitcase, it is suggested that you buy one with wheels.
 Also, keep in mind that you will be returning home with a souvenir or two so you should save some extra space.
 It may be a good idea to pack an empty piece of luggage so that you may bring home any new belongings.